Flag of Baltimore

-The flag of the city of Baltimore features the "Battle Monument", which is also the central motif on the city's seal.
+The flag of Baltimore features the "Battle Monument" (which is also the central motif on the city's seal).
+The design was by French emigre architect Maximilian Godefroy.

-The monument was constructed in the former colonial era Courthouse Square along North Calvert Street, between East Lexington Street to the north and East Fayette Street to the south, after the second Baltimore City and County Courthouse was constructed on a site farther west across Calvert Street in 1805.

-Commemorating the soldiers and officers that fell in the defense of the city against the British land and sea attack in the Battle of Baltimore with the Battle of North Point and subsequent Bombardment of Fort McHenry on September 12-13-14th, 1814, during the War of 1812.
+The monument commemorates the soldiers and officers that fell in the defense of the city against the British land and sea attack in the Battle of Baltimore with the Battle of North Point and subsequent Bombardment of Fort McHenry from September 12th to 14th, 1814, during the War of 1812.

-The memorial was begun with a cornerstone laying one year after the attack on September 12, 1815, (later observed annually as Defenders Day, a city/county/state legal holiday) and completed in 1822, seven years later.